-Our Tuesday group meditation evening starts at 7.30pm.
-It is open to everyone from complete beginners to ordained monks and there is no cost for classes ( recommended donation for those that can afford it is £5-10).
-It lasts for 2 hours including tea and we tend to do two seated meditations and a moving meditation so you can stretch your legs.
+Our Tuesday group meditation evening starts at 7.30 pm.
+It is open to everyone from complete beginners to ordained monks and there is no charge for classes (recommended donation for those that can afford it is £5).
+It lasts for 2 hours including tea and we do two seated meditations with a walking meditation in between (so you can stretch your legs).
 All meditations are guided so it is suitable for beginners.
-If it is your first time then please arrive ten minutes early so you can find Lloyd hall and make yourself comfortable.
+If it is your first time then please try to arrive closer to 7.20 so you can find Lloyd hall and make yourself comfortable.

 You can also find a number of guided meditations on our free mobile app.

 Meditation and Mindfulness

 There are many different forms of meditation in Buddhism.
 Some go back to the Buddha himself (and possibly further back in time than that) while others are more recent developments.

 But what is meditation?
 Meditation is the conscious cultivation of mindfulness, positive emotion, and clear perception of the ways things are.

 Meditation is not a form of prayer, in which we call upon an external agency, but a form of inner training, in which we cultivate new ways of being.
 In meditation we consciously cultivate positive mental habits.

 The term meditation encompasses many different techniques that facilitate the cultivation of, amongst other things, calmness, relaxation, one-pointed concentration, loving kindness, compassion, a sense of wellbeing, and insight into the impermanent and interconnected nature of reality.